STAND. COM. REP. NO. 2512

 State of Hawaii

-Your Committee on Agriculture and Environment, to which was referred S.B.
-No. 2778 entitled:
+Your Committees on Water and Land, Agriculture and Environment, and Government Operations, to which was referred S.B.
+No. 3068 entitled:

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2778 and recommends that it pass Second Reading and be referred to your Committee on Commerce, Consumer Protection, and Health.
+As affirmed by the records of votes of the members of your Committees on Water and Land, Agriculture and Environment, and Government Operations that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 3068, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 3068, S.D.
+1, and be referred to your Committee on Ways and Means.

 MIKE GABBARD, Chair